declare-lab/WikiDes/README.md

 # WikiDes: A Wikipedia-based summarization dataset

-We present a novel dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
+We present a dataset for generating descriptions of Wikidata from Wikipedia paragraphs.
 This is a problem of both extreme summarization and indicative summarization.
 However, after using ranking models, the problem is likely more informative summarization.

 # Dataset

 The data contain over 80k samples in the file **collected_data.json**.

+## Dataset Description

+# Training Process to Generate Descriptions

 There are 2 phases of training, **description generation and candidate ranking**.

 ## Phrase 1.
 Description generation
 We consider Wikidata instances (https://www.wikidata.org/wiki/Help:Basic_membership_properties#instance_of_(P31)) as topics of samples.
 The data distribution is training set ~ 80%, validation set ~ 10%, and test set ~ 10%.
 We use first 256 tokens in Wikipedia first paragraphs as the documents in the training.